Mass Mentorship

 → Project Grant

-A grant of £750 to support the production of your architectural photography project.
+A grant of £750 to support the production of their architectural photography project.

 → Masterclass Series

-A series of masterclasses with industry leaders in architectural photography and related fields.
+A series of masterclasses with industry leaders in architectural photography and other related fields.

 → Individual Mentoring

-A personal mentor to support you in the production of your project, and to share advice on developing your career.
+A personal mentor to provide support throughout the production of their project, and to share advice on career development.

 → Group Exhibition